mabdulkadr/Intune-Scripts/Remediation Scripts/UpdateAppsWinget/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ---

-*Maintaining up-to-date software is crucial for security and performance.
-These scripts provide an automated solution to manage updates efficiently.*
+**Disclaimer**: These scripts are provided as-is.
+Test them in a staging environment before use in production.
+The author is not responsible for any unintended outcomes resulting from their use.